 In 2013, Ghana was the first country in Sub-Saharan Africa to attain the Millennium Development Goal (MDG) of halving poverty.
 However, poverty continues to be pervasive in Ghana's rural areas.
-Further, Ghana has significant regional differences in poverty, with the northern, upper east and upper west regions reporting poverty rates exceeding half of the population.
+Further, Ghana has significant regional differences in poverty, with the northern, upper east and upper west regions reporting poverty rates exceeding half of the population.2

 This persistent rural poverty has had dire consequences for families' nutrition.
-In 2019, about one in five children under five years of age in Ghana were stunted, and one in ten were underweight.
-In Ghana's northern region, the prevalence of stunting in 2017 was 33 percent, almost twice the national average.
-This high burden of malnutrition affects children's education outcomes, cognitive development as well as physical growth.
+In 2019, about one in five children under five years of age in Ghana were stunted, and one in ten were underweight.3 In Ghana's northern region, the prevalence of stunting in 2017 was 33 percent, almost twice the national average.4 This high burden of malnutrition affects children's education outcomes, cognitive development and physical growth.5